growly-group/woovers-js/README.md

 # <img width="35" src="https://github.com/woovibr/.github/assets/70824102/6c9dda94-84cd-4fba-bdfa-fa135b9454d9"> woovers-js

-> A lightweight NodeJS server for mocking the Woovi/OpenPIX API locally

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Node.js Version](https://img.shields.io/badge/node-%3E%3D16-brightgreen.svg)](https://nodejs.org/)

-Woovers-js is an in-memory NodeJS lightweight server based on Express.js that mimics the Woovi/OpenPIX API for development and testing purposes.
-It provides all basic functionality including QRCode generation, webhooks, and persistent data storage without requiring active API keys.
+Woovers-js is a lightweight NodeJS server based on Express.js that mimics the Woovi/OpenPIX API for development and testing purposes.
+It provides all basic functionality including QRCode generation, webhooks, and persistent data storage using SQLite—no active API keys required.

 > [!IMPORTANT]
 > This tool is **not associated with Woovi/OpenPIX**.
 It is an unofficial development tool that mimics the official API behavior for testing purposes only.
 No support is guaranteed for existing or new functionalities.